Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Conclusion

-Using slightly different assumptions\footnote{For example, they use no biases $\bfb, c$ and they use the so-called NTK parameterization.
-The NTK parameterization is essentially equivalent to using a smaller learning rate for the second layer, which might lead to a different optimization result than the usual parameterization.}, \citet{du_gradient_2019-1} show convergence of over-parameterized NNs to a global minimum.
+Using slightly different assumptions\footnote{For example, they use no biases $\bfb, c$ and they use the NTK parameterization.
+The NTK parameterization is essentially equivalent to using a smaller learning rate for the second layer, which might lead to a different optimization result than the usual parameterization.}, \citet{du_gradient_2019-1} show convergence of over-para\-me\-ter\-ized NNs to a global minimum.
 One of their assumptions is that no two data points $x_i, x_j$ should be parallel.
-This assumption is violated in our scenario, where \emph{all} $x_j$ are parallel.
-Ironically, the case where samples lie on a submanifold of the input space is often considered a strength of Deep Learning methods.
-Given such a dataset with parallel $x_j$, we can satisfy the assumption of \citet{du_gradient_2019-1} using $\tilde{x}_j \equalDef (x_j, 1)$.
-This corresponds to choosing $b_i \sim \calN(0, 2)$ instead of $b_i = 0$, i.e.\ the kinks are now distributed randomly over $\bbR$.
+This assumption is violated in our scenario, where \emph{all} $x_j$ are parallel.\footnote{While we use biases, which can be emulated in NNs without biases by transforming the inputs to $\tilde{x}_j \equalDef (x_j, 1)$, our biases are initialized differently from the weights, and hence such a transformation is not equivalent to the NNs considered here.} Ironically, the case where samples lie on a low-dimensional submanifold of the input space is often considered a strength of deep learning methods, but at least in the extreme case of non-curved one-dimensional submanifolds our results show that neural networks with one hidden layer and zero bias initialization can be inconsistent.
+In this respect we also like to note that for a data set with parallel $x_j$, we can satisfy the assumption of \citet{du_gradient_2019-1} by considering the transformed covariate samples $\tilde{x}_j \equalDef (x_j, 1)$.
+In fact, this transformation essentially corresponds to considering the original data set but initializing the hidden biases by $b_i \sim \calN(0, 1)$ instead of by $b_i = 0$.
+Note that this ensures that the kinks are now distributed randomly over $\bbR$ after initialization.
 Consequently, given enough over-parameterization, there are already enough kinks available such that an NN could achieve zero training loss without moving them at all.

-Our paper shows that there are scenarios where kinks do not move much despite being initialized to a suboptimal place.
-This raises the question whether kinks move suitably in an intermediate case, e.g.\ if they are initialized randomly but the NN is not over-parameterized.
-It is also remains open whether our results can be generalized to deep NNs, other loss functions, or other optimization methods.
+The training of NNs can be viewed as a race between linear and nonlinear dynamics trying to fit the data.
+In both our setting and the setting of \citet{du_gradient_2019-1}, linear dynamics reach a critical point of the optimization landscape before nonlinear dynamics can contribute substantially.
+From a theoretical viewpoint, a major contribution of this paper is to show that this can happen with high probability even in a setting where the critical point is a spurious local minimum and nonlinear dynamics would be necessary to find a global optimum.
+While our result is a worst-case result in the sense that it only considers a very specific class of data-generating distributions, our experiments demonstrate that the considered training configuration performs badly beyond the assumptions of our theoretical analysis.